Humanitarian Trip

 Dr. Craig Copeland Chief Dental Officer Community Dental Partners

-A graduate of Brigham Young University’s Business Finance department and the University of Florida’s College of Dentistry, Dr. Craig Copeland, DMD first joined Community Dental Partners (CDP) in 2010, after co-founder Dr. Chad Evans invited him to an interview.
+A graduate of Brigham Young University’s Business Finance department and the University of Florida’s College of Dentistry, Dr. Craig Copeland, DMD first joined Community Dental Partners in 2010 after Co-Founder, Dr. Chad Evans invited him to an interview.

-He instantly fell in love with CDP’s mission to elevate dentistry, make great dental care accessible, and provide unique and amazing experiences for underserved communities.
-The organization’s culture aligned with his own beliefs and he knew that CDP would offer him the ideal environment in which to grow.
+He instantly fell in love with CDP’s mission to elevate dentistry, make excellent dental care accessible, and provide unique and unforgettable experiences for underserved communities.
+The organization’s culture aligned with his beliefs, and he knew that CDP would offer him the ideal environment to grow.

-Today, Dr. Copeland is the Chief Dental Officer of Community Dental Partners and focuses on helping CDP’s doctors exceed in their careers, through mentorship, training, and strengthening CDP’s support systems.
+Today, Dr. Copeland is the Chief Dental Officer of CDP and focuses on helping CDP’s doctors exceed in their careers through mentorship, training, and strengthening CDP’s support systems.

-Dr. Copeland lives in Texas with his family: his wife and four children.
-He’s an avid sports fan, and supporting his children in their activities, such as basketball, gymnastics, and soccer, keeps him busy.
-He also likes to travel to new places with his family whenever he can.
+Dr. Copeland lives in Texas with his family, his wife and four children.
+He’s an avid sports fan; supporting his children in activities such as basketball, gymnastics, and soccer keeps him busy.
+He also likes to travel to new places with his family whenever possible.

 Suggested Posts